 Are you looking to move data from MariaDB to Snowflake for Analytics or Archival purposes?
 You have landed on the right post.
 This post covers two main approaches to move data from MariaDB to Snowflake.
-It also discusses some limitations of the first approach.
+It also discusses some limitations of the manual approach.
 So, to overcome these limitations, you will be introduced to an easier alternative to migrate your data from MariaDB to Snowflake.
-Before we dive in, let us briefly understand these individual technologies a little.

-Method 1: Build Custom ETL Scripts to move data from MariaDB to Snowflake.
+Method 2: Build Custom ETL Scripts to move data from MariaDB to Snowflake

 Step 1: Extracting Data from MariaDB